-Information, forms and contacts for filing a special education-related complaint.
+This page includes information, forms and contacts for filing a special education-related complaint.

 Report Fraud, Waste, and Abuse

-TEA customer service complaints (Compact with Texans)
+TEA Customer Service Complaints (Compact with Texans)

 Under state law, government agencies are required create a "Compact with Texans" that sets customer service standards and outlines the agency's procedures for responding to public contacts and complaints.